Scholarships that Support Your Academic Success

 The scholarships are awarded on a first-come, first-served basis, and we will make sure that you get the highest award for which you qualify.
 Please note that these funds are used to pay for your tuition only (not housing, meal plans, books, or other costs).
 Award ranges are listed below – they are relative to the costs of in-state and out-of-state attendance.
 These ranges are reviewed annually, and can change from year to year.

-The President’s Award recognizes outstanding academic accomplishment in high school.
-Generally, this scholarship is offered to students who demonstrate superior academic performance and have earned a GPA between 3.5-4.0.
+The President’s Award recognizes outstanding academic accomplishment in school.
+This scholarship is offered to students who demonstrate superior academic performance and have earned a GPA between 3.5-4.0.
 NH students may receive a scholarship up to $6,000, and students from outside of NH may receive a scholarship up to $7,500.

 The Dean’s Award is offered to students who are dedicated to their academic success, are engaged with their studies, and have earned a GPA between 3.0-3.49.
 New Hampshire students are eligible for a scholarship up to $3,500.
 Students from outside New Hampshire are eligible for a scholarship up to $6,000.